sramteke171/js-events/readme.md

 We can *listen* for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses and many, many more.

-## You Do: What Is An Event?
-(10 minutes / 0:10)
+### Events (5 minutes / 0:10)

-> 7 minutes exercise.
-3 minutes review.

-Spend 7 minutes doing the following tasks.
-You are encouraged to discuss your findings with a partner during the exercise.

-1. Come up with your own definition without looking at any other sources.
-Don't worry about getting it right -- what do you think an event is?
-2. Now, find (i.e., Google) some documentation on Javascript events.
-Does that information match your definition?
-How would you update your definition to include what you have learned but rephrased in your own words?
-3. Write down three examples of events.
+- In plain English, what is an event?
+- What might an event in the context of a web page be?
+- What is an appropriate google search for how JavaScript events work?
+- What are some specific examples of common DOM events?

-> If you need some help, you can find information on events and examples [W3Schools](http://www.w3schools.com/js/js_events.asp) and [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Events).
+> If you need some help, you can find information on events and examples [W3Schools Events](https://www.w3schools.com/js/js_events.asp), [W3Schools DOM Events](https://www.w3schools.com/js/js_htmldom_events.asp), and [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Events).

-When you have finished, read [this issue](https://github.com/ga-wdi-lessons/js-events-callbacks/issues/9) and submit a comment with the three parts clearly labeled.

-### User Interaction

-As we write client-side Javascript -- javascript that is executed in *the browser* -- it is very important to keep the user's actions in mind when designing our app's UI.

-For example, let's say we have a single button on our landing page.
-We need to write some code that will run whenever a user clicks on that button.
+Note: W3 schools introduces events with JavaScript written into attributes.
+We instead will prefer keeping JavaScript out of HTML files and using JS to target elements from the DOM and attach [event listeners](https://www.w3schools.com/js/js_htmldom_eventlistener.asp).

+"DOM Events are sent to notify code of interesting things that have taken place." _- MDN_

+For the time being, when we talk about "interesting things that have taken place" we are talking about user interactions with the page.

 ### What is Asynchronicity?